 Republican governor and GOP Legislature are digging in for long budget fightIt may have been the opening shot to an all-out war.

 While Arizonans were celebrating President’s Day on Feb.
 20, legislative leaders unveiled a budget that ditched her major spending initiatives.

 The Governor’s Office responded in kind, describing the legislative budget as “shortsighted” and “reckless.”
 Read More »

 Phil Lovas, a 43-year-old hotel developer and Peoria Republican, will replace Rep. Judy Burges in the Arizona House of Representatives for Legislative District 4.Read More »

 Former Congressman Matt Salmon has a wide lead over his opponent in a poll his campaign commissioned, though nearly two of every five voters don’t know which candidate they will support.Read More »

 Matt Salmon has won the endorsement of the entire Arizona Senate Republican leadership team and a majority of the Senate’s GOP caucus, even though his opponent was serving at the Legislature with them less than a year ago.Read More »

-Former House Speaker Kirk Adams raised $110,780 in the third quarter of this year, nearly $50,000 less than his primary opponent Matt Salmon.Read More »
+Former House Speaker Kirk Adams raised $52,425 in the fourth quarter of 2011, about $100,000 less than his primary opponent, former Congressman Matt Salmon, raked in.Read More »